MeisaChi/Unit3_repo/Project/Project3.md

 ```
 This is the code for the login screen.

+The screen Login Screen will be a class inherited under MDScreen.

 When the user presses the login button, the program will run the function try_login. try_login will collect the user input and make them into a variable.
 Then the database_worker will open the connection between PyCharm and the SQLite database, and using the query, db.search will return a result.
 The result that is returned will be where the username is the same as the user input (username or email).
 If there is an account, the database searcher will return the matched account, if not, there will be nothing returned.
 Therefore, the next statement will be an if statement, and if there is 1 result, it will check for the password.
 This means that if there is no result, the number of results will be 0, and the function will be running a error.
 If the user passes this, the function then takes the different values from the database.
 Another if statement will use a check_password function to compare the input password (user_password) and the password on the database (hashed_password) by unhashing the hashed password.
 If they are different, it will show another error message.
 If they match, the program then changes the current screen to Home Screen, which will mean that the user has successfully logged into the App.

 The try_register is the function for when the user pressess the register button.
 This will change the current screen to the Signup Screen.